xamarin/XamarinComponents/Util/SamplePackager/README.md

 ##  Setup

 The sample packager will detect any referenced project that is configured to produce a Nuget package.
-It will removed  the references and re-added them as package references to the nugets that will be produced.
+It will remove the references and re-add them as package references, linking to the nugets that will be produced.

 To do this it will detect the following properties in the csproj.